allytrope/ped/README.md

 ### Output
 There are five output types, all passed to `stdout`.
 They are specified with the `-O` option as summarized below.

-If not specified, the default is the TSV output, which is the same format as the input file.
+If not specified, the default is the trios/duos output, `-Ot`.
 In this case, each line will be a duo or trio, unless the proband is the only relative.

 #### `-Om`